We might receive compensation from certain providers listed below. Find Out More

 [PART 2] Alexa, Buttons, Schedules, Telegram, SMS, VOIP Call Automation For Ezviz C1C, C3WN, C6CN via IFTTT

 Testing!
-Now here’s a status of camera in the Ezviz app, and as you can see, the camera is in normal, live, not sleeping mode, and I have motion detection enabled.
-Minimizing, going to widgets and pressing, letting it do that, and going back to Ezviz app, updating, and the camera is in sleep mode, that proves the command’s working, because this this scene was shot with no any cuts in one take.
+Now here’s a status of the camera in the Ezviz app, and as you can see, the camera is in normal, live, not sleeping mode, and I have motion detection enabled.
+Minimizing, going to widgets and pressing, letting it do that, and going back to the Ezviz app, updating, and the camera is in sleep mode, that proves the command’s working, because this scene was shot with no cuts in one take.

 Pre-set Task Schedules